 At the top of the page referenced above, an overview of the parameters for balancing the budget according to the information you have input is available.

-Total 'expenditure' service groups: This is calculated by totalling the monetary values of the services in your service groups which have been marked as expenditure.
+Total 'expenditure': This is calculated by totalling the values of the services in your service groups which have been marked as expenditure and any amount you have entered in the 'Fixed expenditure' box

-Total 'income' service groups: This is calculated by totalling the monetary values of all the services in your service groups which have been marked as income.
+Total 'income': This is calculated by totalling the values of all the services in your service groups which have been marked as income and the amount you have entered in the 'Fixed income' box that you'll have available to spend this year.

 Using a fictional council, Arlen Hill Council as an example, this is how the budget parameters are calculated: